Sources of Uncertainty in Supervised Machine Learning -- A Statisticians' View: Sources of Uncertainty

-The probability model in equation (\ref{eq:aleatoric}) serves as a definition for \textbf{aleatoric uncertainty}.
+Typically, supervised machine learning is interested in a prediction model for $Y$ given input value $x$.
 As long as the conditional distribution (\ref{eq:aleatoric}) is not degenerated, we cannot predict $Y$ given $x$ without error.
 Non-degeneracy means here that the distribution is not concentrated to a single value $y_0$.
-Simply speaking and assuming that the variance exists, aleatoric uncertainty refers to a strictly positive variance ${Var}(Y|x)$.
+Simply speaking and assuming that the variance exists, \textbf{aleatoric uncertainty} refers to a strictly positive variance ${Var}(Y|x)$.
 If ${\cal Y}$ is discrete-valued, this corresponds to a positive entropy of the discrete probability function (\ref{eq:aleatoric}).
+Therefore, all aleatoric uncertainty stems from the inherent stochasticity of the system.
 With this definition of aleatoric uncertainty, we can then also define \textbf{epistemic uncertainty} as all remaining uncertainty that arises in predictive modelling that is not aleatoric.
 Sometimes epistemic uncertainty is further divided into \textit{model uncertainty}, which relates to the correct specification of the structure of a model class, and \textit{parametric uncertainty} or \textit{estimation uncertainty}, which relates to the correct estimation of model parameters \citep{sullivan2015IntroductionUncertaintyQuantification}.
 In the literature, the terms are not used consistently, as some authors use the term ``approximation uncertainty'' to describe estimation uncertainty \citep{hullermeier2021AleatoricEpistemicUncertainty}.
 However, since the ``approximation error'' in statistics and machine learning is commonly understood as the difference between the best model in the hypothesis space and the optimal model, it rather relates to model uncertainty \citep{mohri2018FoundationsMachineLearning}.
 To avoid further confusion, we stick to the term ``estimation uncertainty''.
 We conclude with the following definition of aleatoric and epistemic uncertainty: Aleatoric uncertainty is defined as ${Var}(Y|x)$.
 All remaining uncertainty is defined as epistemic uncertainty.

 With this definitional framework, we can look at the uncertainties in the dice example from earlier again.
 If no additional variables are gathered, it is not possible to further reduce the uncertainty concerning the fair dice roll and all uncertainty is of aleatoric nature.
 If however, all relevant physical quantities are measured (assuming they would be quantifiable), the process of rolling a dice becomes deterministic and no aleatoric uncertainty is present.
 Uncertainties can therefore only be distinguished on a model and data basis and not universally. \phantomsection This context dependency of classifying uncertainties is an important takeaway and recurring theme throughout this paper.